 In addition to founding what today is called WIMS, Dr. Ladner was instrumental in acquiring the endowed gift for the Joy McCann Professorship for Women in Medicine and Science, given December 12, 2002, from the Joy McCann Foundation.
 Today, there are only four professorships in the United States.
 Dr. O'Brien-Ladner gave two national presentations regarding the acquisition of the McCann endowment:

-Amy O'Brien-Ladner, MD, is a Professor in the Department of Internal Medicine who currently serves as their Division of Pulmonary Diseases and Critical Care Medicine Director and Vice Chair of the Department of Medicine.
+Amy O'Brien-Ladner, MD, is a Professor and Acting Chair in the Department of Internal Medicine who also currently serves as their Division of Pulmonary Diseases and Critical Care Medicine Director.
 She is an active mentor and role model for men and women and was also instrumental in helping to create her department's faculty mentoring program.
 In addition to her many accomplishments, Dr. O'Brien-Ladner places a high value on family life and believes women can achieve great things without sacrificing their personal or family life.

 More details of Dr. O'Brien-Ladner's career are available on at http://www2.kumc.edu/internalmedicine/obrien-ladner.html